 Another redwood grove can be reached by entering Redwood Regional Park at the Redwood Gate entrance, two miles east of Skyline Boulevard on Redwood Road.
 Leave your car in the parking area and stroll along Stream Trail through the shady canyon.

-Make your picnic reservations by phoning EBRPD Reservations, 1-888-EBPARKS or 1-888-327-2757, press option 2.
-Reservations are not necessary for family picnicking when there are fewer than 25 people in your group.
+Make your picnic reservations by calling EBRPD Reservations, 1-888-EBPARKS or 1-888-327-2757, press option 2.
+Reservations are encouraged for groups of 25 or more.

 Hiking, Jogging and Biking

 Trail connections from the Roberts area to neighboring Redwood Regional Park make Roberts popular for bicyclists, joggers, runners and hikers.
 A map of Redwood Regional Park is available on request by phoning (510) 635-0138, ext.
 2203.